 Here are some suggestions that may help.

-If your child is finding it hard to communicate what their issue is here are some suggestions to get them talking:
+Often uyounger children find it hard to explain what their issue is here are some suggestions to get them talking:

 Get them to draw a picture and ask them to describe the picture to you what is happening.